Be a Cheerleader for Downsizing

-Free floating is a term we have come to use to describe the reduction in individual effort as the group grows.
-This so called free floating occurs because the more people that become involved in any practice group, the less responsible any of them feels for the groups performance, the less commitment any shows to following through on individual projects, and the less buy-in any individual has for the group’s success or failure, since they sense that there are other professionals around to pick up the slack.
+Free-floating is a term we have come to use to describe the reduction in individual effort as the group grows.
+This so called free-floating occurs because the more people that become involved in any practice group, the less responsible any of them feels for the groups performance, the less commitment any shows to following through on individual projects, and the less buy-in any individual has for the group’s success or failure, since they sense that there are other professionals around to pick up the slack.
 However, when any partner believes that their individual performance is important to the group’s cumulative efforts, and that their progress is visible to their peers, it becomes clear that they are more likely to be concerned for how their peers view them.
-As a result professionals are more likely to produce when active in smaller practice groups, than they are on a larger team, where they can easily get
+As a result, professionals are more likely to produce when active in smaller practice groups, than they are on a larger team, where they can easily get

 lost in the crowd.

-Also, we have observed that the larger the practice group the more likely it is that a few power partners or strong personalities may dominate the group’s agenda, meeting discussions, and the decision making process.
-In larger groups many professionals may choose to remain passive, hesitant to voice their ideas and opinions for fear of criticism, unwilling to disagree with the leader or give each other honest feedback, and not fully confident that they can depend on each other.
+Also, we have observed that the larger the practice group the more likely it is that a few power partners or strong personalities may dominate the group’s agenda, meeting discussions, and the decision-making process.
+In larger groups, many professionals may choose to remain passive, hesitant to voice their ideas and opinions for fear of criticism, unwilling to disagree with the leader or give each other honest feedback, and not fully confident that they can depend on each other.
 Therefore, the level of interpersonal trust, always an important issue within the firm can be damaged as the group size increases.
 Conversely, smaller groups tend to enhance trust as more members feel free to participate and the net result is usually a larger number of good ideas being generated in smaller groups.

 Although the optimal size of practice groups may depend upon the specific practice area in question and the culture of the firm, empirical research now strongly suggests that ten to fifteen professionals is the maximum size for effectiveness.
 There is simply no getting around the fact that small practice groups work best.
 What to do?
 Here are some options for you to consider that we have observed other firms using successfully:

 - Downsize your practice groups.
 Do the right thing.
 When new practice groups are formed, insist that they include less than a dozen professionals.
 Reorganize existing groups into smaller units.
-It may not be easy to remove some individuals from some groups, but the long term impacts on productivity makes this effort critical.
+It may not be easy to remove some individuals from some groups, but the long term impacts on productivity make this effort critical.

 - Use a

 resource memberapproach.
-A core group should consist of only those partners whose full time practice efforts are involved in the specialized area.
+A core group should consist of only those partners whose full-time practice efforts are involved in the specialized area.
 The core group meets regularly and makes decisions on the direction for the practice and with respect to the practice group’s business development efforts.
 Concurrently, practice group leaders remain free to invite others to assist and participate as substantiative experts on specific client projects or to

 help get stuff doneas the need may arise – but like the darting seagull, the resource member drops their load and departs.